Bl4nk44977/AutomaticWatering/README.md

 Arduino Uno GND pin          ---> L293D 4,5,12,13 pins
 Arduino Uno USB port         ---> Power socket
 L293D 3,6,11,14 pins         ---> Water pumps (each pin for each pump)
 Water pumps have tubes connected to them and at the end of those tubes are pots (like on pictures in pictures folder)

+Please keep in mind this project is still in progress, I will add more details in the future...